 "Falling in love" is a whole body experience and it feels fantastic!
 Researchers with the latest powerful tools, such as fMRI machines and spectrometers, have uncovered new insights into one of life's greatest pleasures: "Falling in love". ("Falling in lust" might be more accurate!)

-Oxytocin is a mammalian hormone that produces a strong, satisfying feeling of connectedness between lovers and also for their offspring.
-Through evolutionary selection, oxytocin has been programmed to kick-in when it is needed most for the couple to stick together in order to raise and protect their offspring -- who inevitably show up after the period of dopamine and testosterone saturated passion.
+Oxytocin is a mammalian hormone that produces a strong, satisfying feeling of connectedness between lovers and their offspring.
+Through evolutionary selection, oxytocin has been programmed to kick-in when it is needed most for the couple to stick together to raise and protect their offspring.

 Large amounts of oxytocin are also produced in women's bodies when giving birth to children and also during breastfeeding.
 It is also in many animals and birds who mate for life.
 Oxytocin is a natural body chemical that drives people to be more nurturing, giving, and protective.
 Women have approximately seven times more oxytocin receptors in their body than men.
 This may explain why women especially like chocolate: chocolate contains a small amount of oxytocin.